quicwg/wg-materials/interim-17-10/minutes.md

 Martin: Is not sure that it's not as important to standardize as some people think because it's a division of labor thing that's not visible on the wire.

-ekr: The point Roberto made is that it's not nice to the middlebox when things just stop.
+EKR: The point Roberto made is that it's not nice to the middlebox when things just stop.
 One way is to have a message that says I'm in draining another way is to have a message that says it's fine but I'm done.

 Alan: One question: Can you gracefully terminate that streams that send no explicit signal.  yes